Kevin Durant: Personal life

+Durant's hometown Seat Pleasant in Prince George's County, Maryland announced Kevin Durant Day as August 17, 2017 in honor of his contributions to the community, as well as for his back-to-back NBA Championship wins and NBA Finals MVP awards.

 In 2017, Durant became involved with YouTube.
 In February, he visited YouTube's headquarters for a speaking engagement.
-On April 7, 2017, he created a YouTube account and soon began to upload live stream vlogs onto it.
-In his first vlog, he detailed, "I'm so excited because I got off social media.
+On April 7, 2017, Durant created a YouTube account and soon began to upload live stream vlogs onto it.
+In his first vlog, Durant detailed, "I'm so excited because I got off social media.
 I got off the Instagram, Twitter, all that stuff, just to distance myself a bit.
 But somebody talked me into getting on the YouTube."
 As of June 2020, Durant's YouTube channel has received over 790,000 subscribers and 38 million video views.
 On February 13, 2018, Deadline reported that Durant, in partnership with producer Brian Grazer's Imagine Television, will create a basketball-themed scripted drama for Apple.

 In 2017, Durant and business partner Rich Kleiman founded Thirty Five Ventures.
 In 2020, Thirty Five Ventures produced Basketball County, a documentary about youth basketball in Durant's home county of Prince George's County, Maryland.
 Durant served as an executive producer and appeared in interviews.
 Thirty Five Ventures' work Two Distant Strangers won the 2021 Academy Award for Short Film (Live Action).

 Durant was included in Time magazine's 100 Most Influential People of 2018.

 On June 15, 2020, Durant became a minority owner of MLS side Philadelphia Union, acquiring a 5% stake with the possibility to add another 5% in the near future.

 In August 2021, Durant announced a partnership between his multimedia company Boardroom and the cannabis technology company Weedmaps through which an original content series would be developed and Weedmaps would become an official sponsor of Boardroom.
 Durant said of the partnership: "I think it's far past time to address the stigmas around cannabis that still exist in the sports world as well as globally.
 This partnership is going to help us continue to normalize those conversations, as well as create content, events, and a lot more through our Boardroom media network."

+In May 2021, Durant (through Thirty Five Ventures) was announced as an investor in Just Women's Sports, an American media platform dedicated to women's sports.
+Durant credited the platform with showing "fans exactly how good these players are and why they're worth watching."

+Swagger, a TV show inspired by Durant's life story, premiered on Apple TV+ on October 29, 2021.
+Durant served as an executive producer.

-On December 22, 2021, he had signed a deal with Coinbase to serve as a brand ambassador.
+On December 22, 2021, Durant had signed a deal with Coinbase to serve as a brand ambassador.

 In October 2022, Durant joined fellow professional athletes LeBron James, Tom Brady, and Drew Brees as an investor in a professional pickleball team with his business partner, Rich Kleiman, via their Thirty Five Ventures (35V) firm.